Screenshots Download Documentation Tutorials Partners Resources Contact Forum Search

 The Hough transform is a technique for creating lines based on points.
 The results of a typical edge detection routine are many unconnected points.
 To us it is obvious that these points represent shapes but because the points are not connected it is difficult for a machine to understand the underlying shape.
 The Hough transform takes as input many points and will generate guesses for what lines those points represent.

 The Hough module interface shows the parameter space image that represents the Hough transform in a visual manner.
 The image axis are the angular amount (theta) and the distance value (r) used to represent a line using polar notation "r = x cos(theta) + y sin(theta)" as apposed to coordinate notation "y = m x + b".
 The Hough transform converts potential lines into peaks within this image.
 The task of detecting lines now instead becomes a task of detecting peaks within this image.
-The interface below shows red squares around those detected peaks which indicate the parameters (theta,r) of the lines seen in the below example.
+The interface below shows green squares around those detected peaks which indicate the parameters (theta,r) of the lines seen in the below example.
 By thresholding and isolating these peaks it is possible to get a reasonably good approximation of the actual figure (source image -> Hough transform).

 For a detailed description of how the Hough transform works see the links below.